Hardwoods & Species Softwood

 Available untreated

 Green fresh cut and full of character.
-Our UK larch is freshly sawn to order and as such will move over time.
+Our UK larch is freshly sawn to order.
+Movement, splits and knots will be present but it has great rustic charm.
 Often used for a natural cladding and more recently it has been very popular for use in outdoor classrooms & forest schools.
+This is not suitable for venetian fencing battens.

 Available with waney edges or cut square.